This story was originally published in 2019 and has been updated to reflect recent progress.

 In 2015 we committed to save 144 million gallons of water at our food and beverage plants in California.
 By 2018, we had reduced our water use by twice that — saving 284 million gallons.
 Our Modesto manufacturing facility led the way, reducing its water use by 50% between 2014 and 2020.

 The facility invested in innovative technology and developed a state-of-the-art water recycling program.
 Today, thanks to these efforts and new city investments in managing wastewater, the Modesto facility now actually returns more water for reuse to the community than it uses.

 The process we use to make evaporated milk, a versatile dairy product that adds creaminess to recipes, involves using high heat to remove 60% of the water from fresh milk — water we can capture.
 As a result of our investments, a portion of that water is now recycled and treated for use in the facility, greatly reducing our reliance on the municipal water supply.
 Thanks to the City of Modesto upgrading its own waste water treatment facility, we deliver our excess recycled water to the Delta Mendota canal, which is used for irrigation.
 We’ve invested to upgrade equipment in our facility and optimize processes to conserve even more water in the process.
-In 2018, we returned 54 million gallons of water to farmers growing crops through this process.
+In 2020, we returned more than 70 million gallons of water to farmers growing crops through this process.

 Shifting Strategy, Saving Water

 When we initially developed our water conservation plan, there was no way to capture and recycle the water we produced for irrigation outside the facility.
 We had planned to use “zero water” technology — using all the recycled water within our facility and not using any local freshwater resources — until we found that the city’s new investments created an even better way forward.
 Our involvement with the Alliance for Water Stewardship and the California Water Action Collaborative helped us to understand that we could save more water by focusing on the whole watershed, rather than just our facility.